How Much Do Surrogates Make in Ohio?

 Additional Surrogate Compensation in Ohio

-Taking a closer look at our surrogate compensation breakdown, surrogates are also eligible to receive additional surrogate mother pay on top of the base pay.
+Surrogates are also eligible to receive additional surrogate mother pay on top of the base pay.
 These may cover various expenses, such as:

 • Fertility medications

-• Coverage for counseling if required
+• Counseling, if required

 Where to Find the Highest-Paying Surrogacy Agencies in Ohio